My-UofE/ECM1410-Workshop03-Instructions/README.md

 ./tests/test_all.sh | tee results.txt
 ```

-This will run the tests and display the results (and also save a copy in file `results.txt`.
+This will display the results (and also save a copy in file `results.txt`).

 If you have trouble correcting any bugs/issues so all tests pass, please contact me p.lewis2@exeter.ac.uk and I can try to help.

 ## Task A: `DemoIncrement.java`